COVID-19 health and safety programs

-To ensure the safety of students, faculty, and staff – and to meet the requirements put forth by the Higher Education Coordinating Commission (HECC), Oregon Health Authority (OHA), Oregon Occupational Safety and Health Administration (OSHA), and the Governor’s executive orders – the college has implemented new onsite COVID-19 health and safety procedures.
-The new procedures address coming to PCC (if authorized), new public health requirements for being on PCC premises, resources available to you, safety measures, and more.
+To ensure the safety of students, faculty, and staff, these procedures address coming to PCC (if authorized), public health requirements for being on PCC premises, resources available to you, safety measures, and more.
 This information is subject to change in keeping with the most current information and guidance available.

 Responsibilities for coming to campus